Carefully read everything on this page.

 Your heater, AC, busy street out your window, barking dog, or other common sounds you are used to but listeners will not appreciate.
 Check your recording.
 There should be no background noise, only silence.

 Moving around too much.
 Rustling paper, mouse clicks, adjusting your seat, someone walking by—the mic will pick up all these noises that we have learned to tune out.
-If they are isolated, they can be removed easily in editing; however, if they are in the middle of a word, they cannot be removed, and the sentence should be redone.
+If they are isolated, they can be removed easily in editing, however, if they are in the middle of a word, they cannot be removed, and the sentence should be redone.
 And again, if you need to repeat a sentence, clap your hands then pause and count to 5 in your head before you start up again.
 It also helps to have every door in your house shut.
 That isolates any sounds that might come from other rooms.
 We also recommend recording when no one else is home.

-Making sure the correct mic input is selected.
-If you are getting a back-quality recording, it is likely because your computer has defaulted to the internal mic and not the quality mic you were provided.
+Make sure the correct mic input is selected.
+If you are getting a back-quality recording, it is likely because your computer has defaulted to the internal mic and not the mic you purchased.

 Once you are given the go-ahead to record, upload each chapter to the drive in separate files, labeled with the chapter number--nothing else, not even the chapter name if it has one.
 For example:

-If you have any questions, please contact media producer Valerie Loveless at 801.477.9028, firstname.lastname@example.org
+If you have any questions, please contact our media producer, Emily, at email@example.com

 - Title page